 - 1. The Examiner is responsible for keeping order during the interim examination. - 2.
-A test is given in writing, orally, digital or analogue.
+An interim examination is given in writing or orally.
 A computer interim examination is a written examination. - 3.
-To take the test, the student must be present on time.
-The student who is not present on time will not be permitted to take the examination, unless the Examiner (or his replacement) decides otherwise.
-Students may not leave the examination room earlier than 30 minutes after the start of the examination. - 4.
-During a test, the student must be able to show identification: a WUR-card. - 5.
-The student is required to follow the instructions of the Examining Board and/or the Examiner that are published before the test is given, and the instructions that are provided during the examination itself.
-This includes the rules drawn up in the context of remote proctoring.
-The student has to cooperate and contribute to a quiet and orderly course of the examination. - 6.
-If the student does not comply with the provisions in clauses 4 and 5 above, the Examiner or, on behalf of them, the invigilator is authorised to take appropriate measures and/or to exclude the student -if necessary- from further participation in the relevant test.
-If the examiner and/or invigilator subsequently determines that the student did not comply with the rules during a remote proctored interim examination, the Examining Board may retroactively exclude the student from the relevant test.
-In case of such exclusion no result from the test will be determined.
+To take the interim examination, the student must be present on time.
+The student who is not present on time will not be permitted to take the examination, unless the Examiner (or his replacement) decides otherwise. - 4.
+During an interim examination, the student must be able to show identification: a WUR-card in combination with a valid, legal proof of identity (passport, identity card or driver's license). - 5.
+The student is required to follow the instructions of the Examining Board and/or the Examiner that are published before the interim examination is given, and the instructions that are provided during the examination itself.
+The student has to cooperate and contribute to a quiet and orderly course of the examination.

+6. If the student does not comply with the provisions in clauses 4 and 5 above, the Examiner or, on behalf of him, the invigilator is authorized to take appropriate measures and/or to exclude him from further participation in the relevant interim examination.
+In case of such exclusion no result from the interim examination will be determined.
 Preferably the invigilator consults the examiner in advance about the measures to be taken.
-If this is not possible, the examiner and/or Examining Board have/has to confirm the measures taken afterwards.
+If this is not possible, the examiner has to confirm the measures taken afterwards.
 The Examiner reports such measures to the Examining Board immediately.
 These measures can be combined with measures taken in case of fraud, as described in articles 19 and 20 of these Rules and Regulations.